FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_course.rst

 =======

 For students to take a quiz, it is imperative for the moderator to create a course first.
-A course contains modules and module contains lessons and quizzes.
+A course can contain several modules and a module can contain several lessons and/or quizzes.

-To create modules, lessons and quizzes go to the Lessons and Modules, Quizzes section of the documentation.
+To create modules, lessons and quizzes go to the :doc:`creating_lessons_modules` and :doc:`creating_quiz` section of the documentation.

 Setting up a new course
 -----------------------